mulle-nat/MulleCalendar/README.md

-This is an attempt to uglify PMCalendar to NOT use ARC.
+This is PMCalendar which does not use ARC.
+There are some API changes.
+I don't care. :)
+This will become MulleCalendar soon.

 PMCalendar v0.3
 ==========